roberttidey/GivEnergyScripts/README.md

 - edit to put in apikey and GivEnergy serial number
 - enter first date in yyyy-mm-dd format e.g. 2022-10-01
 - enter number of days required
-- Creates a csv text file with fields for time,solar,import, export,consumption and battery percentage
+- Creates a csv text file with fields for date/time, solar today, solar total, import today, import total, export today, import total, consumption today, consumption total, battery charge today, battery discharge today and battery percentage
 - Other fields can be addded easily by extracting from JSON data object
 - Works by extracting full data for each day, parsing into data object and iterating over all records